 The safe harbor test: You're a California resident if you're present in the state for more than 9 months of the year.
 Below 9 months, California considers your domicile, family ties, and where your "closest connections" are.

 Part-year sourcing of equity income: If you move out of California mid-year, your RSU vesting income is allocated between CA and your new state based on the ratio of work-days performed in each state.
-But there's a catch: RSUs granted while you were a California resident may be partially sourced to California even after you leave, based on the proportion of the vesting period spent in CA.
+But there's a catch: RSUs granted while you were a California resident may be partially sourced to California even after you leave, based on the proportion of the vesting period spent in CA. Our guide to moving states mid-year with equity walks through this allocation and the credit that prevents double taxation.

 Equity sourced to CA after departure: California's FTB takes the position that if you earned equity compensation while performing services in California, the state can tax a portion of that income even after you move away.
 The formula is: